-Horthy government, he would be cited before an examination board and would be required to, at best, give the communists maximum co-operation in exchange for his freedom.
+Ministry, and the private secretary to a minister in the Horthy government, he would undoubtedly be summoned before an examination board, and, at best, expected to give the communists maximum cooperation in exchange for his freedom.
 Béla was not prepared to do this.
 However, he felt that, in this deplorable situation, it was his duty to his family to take his family home to Hungary and then, once at home, for Ica to be near her family so they could get through the difficult years ahead.

 My father therefore wrote a letter to his mother, who it was hoped had survived the siege of Budapest, with dad's plan to travel to Miskolc to Ica's parents and hope that they would be able to provide accommodation for us.
-Dad did not believe that their Káplár Street apartment had remained intact, as fierce fighting had taken place in that part of Buda.
-Béla's mother, for security reasons, had hidden her answer in bread she had baked to ensure it was not found if the courier was captured.
-In these few months there was no serious border control and a clever man could slip through the border.
+Dad did not believe that their Káplár Street apartment had survived, as fierce fighting had devastated that part of Buda.
+For security reasons, his mother hid her reply inside a loaf of bread she had baked, ensuring it wouldn't be discovered if the courier was captured.
+During these few months, border control was lax, and a clever man could slip through unnoticed.
 He returned to us without any complications.

 My grandmother's letter was startling.
 She wrote: "Dear children!
-When I got your letter, I became like a crazy person.
-Don't you know what's going on here?
+When I received your letter, I felt like a madwoman.
+Don't you know what's happening here?
 Any Hungarian of value is in prison."
 She asked us not to even think of returning home, at least not for the time being; we should wait for a few years until the rampage of revenge ceases.
-It was decided that if we received a letter from Hungary, it would contain a code using the following sentence: "Béla we await your return as soon as possible", that would mean that under no circumstance should we plan to return home.
+We decided that if we received a letter from Hungary containing the coded phrase: "Béla, we await your return as soon as possible", it would mean that under no circumstances should we attempt to return home.

 Our family spent a year at the Kammenmeier farm at Johannes Schwimmbach and emergency housing at Lenzfried Kempten.
-On one occasion the sleeping quarters was made habitable by scattering

-DDT powder to kill the bed-bugs.
-Not recommended today.
+On one previous occasion, the sleeping quarters were made habitable by scattering DDT powder to kill the bed-bugs.
+(Not recommended today) My mother solved the shortage of shoes for the children by having a nearby Hungarian bootmaker fashion shoes from her leather hand bag.

-My mother solved the shortage of shoes for the children by having a nearby Hungarian bootmaker fashion shoes from her leather hand bag.
-Finally, we found refuge abroad in the seemingly 'end of the world' Australia.
-After being accepted as part of Australia's refugee program, the family boarded the ship Skaugum in Naples Italy and arrived in Newcastle on 29th of November 1949.
+Finally, we found refuge abroad in what seemed like the 'end of the world'- Australia.
+After being accepted into Australia's refugee program, the family boarded the ship Skaugum in Naples Italy and arrived in Newcastle on 29 November 1949.
 From there the refugees were transported to Greta, a country town near Cessnock.
-The new migrants in Australia, while "free", had to struggle to establish economic self-sufficiency and assimilate in their new country.
+The new migrants in Australia, though "free", had to struggle to achieve economic selfsufficiency and assimilate into their new country.